mortezakowkabi/jcb-persian-documentation/021-Tweaking-MySQL-Demo-Data.md

 * Access the **MySQL tweak** in component **Settings**.
 * Connect your view to MySQL if you want to include real or demo data.
 * Use **comma-delimited ID lists** to specify which entries to include.
-* Skip this step entirely if your component doesn’t use demo or example data.
+* Skip this step entirely if your component doesn't use demo or example data.

 > **Pro Tip:**
 > MySQL Tweaks are especially powerful when used in **multi-version component development**, helping you maintain clean data separation between production and demo builds.